Justus Perthes (publishing company): Spruner's historisch-geographischen Hand-Atlas

-In 1838 Perthes added the ’’Historischer Atlas von Bayern’’ by Karl Spruner von Merz (1803-1892) to his publishing list.
+In 1838 Perthes added the Historischer Atlas von Bayern by Karl Spruner von Merz (1803-1892) to his publishing list.
 This was soon followed by the Historisch-Geographischen Hand-Atlas (ed.
 1869), published between 1848 and 1853.
 To make comparison easier with the Stieler the same scales were used as much as possible.
 Heinrich Theodor Menke edited many maps for the second and third (1909) editions.
 Foreign editions were published in London, Turin and New York.

 Von Sydow's Methodischer Schulatlas

-While teaching at the Erfurt military school Emil von Sydow (1812-1873) was taken up by the problems of how to improve the inadequateness of geographic educational means.
-Eventually he ended up with Perthes, that wanted to publish a series of wallmaps.
-While cartographers like Friedrich von Stülpnagel and Christian Bär drew the outlines for the maps Sydow painted in the colours green for lowlands and brown-red for higher areas, a system still in use today.
+While teaching at the Erfurt military school Emil von Sydow (1812-1873) was taken up by the problems of how to improve geographical educational.
+Eventually he ended up with Perthes, and a plan to publish a series of wallmaps.
+While cartographers like Friedrich von Stülpnagel and Christian Bär drew the outlines for the maps, Sydow painted in the colours green for lowlands and brown-red for higher areas, a system still in use today.
 When Carl Ritter saw the first map Asia he was very much taken with how it was decluttered from redundant toponyms and the way it was coloured.
 When Von Sydow's wallmap series in the 20th century was replaced by the series developed by Hermann Haack, the latter emphasized red for higher mountainous areas.

-As a follow-up of Stielers Schulatlas, von Sydow created the E. von Sydows Methodischer Schulatlas, that after 1879 until 1943 was published as the Sydow-Wagners Methodischer Schulatlas.
+As a follow-up to Stielers Schulatlas, von Sydow created the E. von Sydows Methodischer Schulatlas.
+From 1879 to 1943 this was published as the Sydow-Wagners Methodischer Schulatlas.
 To emphasize the contrast between text and atlas when describing landscapes he wrote in his introduction: "Even when text has to divide the subject of geography in several parts and to isolate it for systematic education in independent levels, it is preferably the task of the map to neutralize this division and to fuse the independent parts together into a wholeness".